dotkom/notifier/README.md

 # Online Notifier

-This is a Chrome extension for the student organization Online at NTNU, see http://online.ntnu.no
+This is a Chrome/Opera extension for the student organization Online at NTNU, see http://online.ntnu.no

 Features